Skip to main content

 In reality, we have to keep in mind that all these assumptions that we ask SymPy to make, such as that a certain symbol has only positive values, are only valid within the context of SymPy operations.
 SymPy is a symbolic abstraction layer over pure Python.
 When it interacts with other libraries, such as Matplotlib, there is no way to guarantee coherent behaviors with the assumptions.
 The assumptions are valid within SymPy operations and are important, as we saw in the article on logarithms.
 However, be careful with your expectations when interacting with other libraries.

 Considering these observations, let’s restrict the domain to a range that makes more sense.
-To do this, just pass our variable and the minimum and maximum values in a tuple:
+To achieve this, just pass our variable and the minimum and maximum values in a tuple:

 plot(molar_volume_25_celsius, (P, 0.1, 4))